CRNCwork/.github/profile/README.md

 ***Discipline EQUALS freedom.*** LEAD. *Refuse to ever follow.* Stop caring what idiots think!
 Minimize your circle.
 Ditch victims, worriers, materialists.
 Refuse to ever associate with people governed by their fears.
 We LEAD by example; we work on the ventures, ideas and projects are within our control.
 Each month, throughout the year, we focus on one area of DISCIPLINE.

-1) Your time is the ONLY asset you have in this existence.
-You get 86400 seconds/day.
-Use each second to become your own guru.
+1) Your time is the ONLY asset you have in life.
+You get 86400 secs/day.
+Plan each year to become your own guru.

-2) As you go thru the day CONTINUOUS COMPOUND the mental discipline; focus on the NOWNESS of improvement discipline.
+2) As you go thru each day CONTINUOUS COMPOUND mental discipline; focus on the NOWNESS of improvement discipline.

 3) Pray without ceasing to synch your will to THE IDEAL.
 Focus with intent to OWN the DISCIPLINE of every second.